PhilT847/dashboard/README.md

 # dashboard
-A dashboard.
+An administrative dashboard.
 Created to practice CSS Grid.